 When you get some options and you have to choose the best one, how do you decide which one to choose?
 This in particular very challenging when your options are unique in contrast to each other and if the criteria based on which you have to take your decisions are subjective.
-Primarily we can take the help of the Decision Matrix, but for getting accurate results the Paired Comparison Analysis was introduced.
+Primarily we can take the help of the Decision Matrix, but for getting accurate results introduce the Paired Comparison Analysis.

 WHAT’S IN IT